f4exb/sdrangel/sdrsrv/readme.md

 This document focuses on the functional description of SDRangel server.
 More details on the technical architecture can be found in the developer's documentation.

 The main motivations are:
-  - be able to run SDRangel on hardware with less CPU/GPU requirements in particular without OpenGL suport.
+  - be able to run SDRangel on hardware with less CPU/GPU requirements in particular without OpenGL support.
   - be used in sophisticated remote transponders or repeaters in a headless server configuration.
   - possibility to use Docker technology to host SDRangel server instances in a distributed environment.
   - possibility to use SDRangel remotely for the RF device interface even more distributed architectures can be supported to share workload in a cluster.